-The Otway Fly is around a 212km drive from the Melbourne CBD.
-It is a combination of highway and country driving.
-Aside from the final stretch, all of the roads are sealed..
-It is possible to get to the Otway region using the regional VLine train or bus service.
+It is possible to get to the Otways using the regional VLine train or bus service.
 However this option is too time consuming for a day trip.
-Additionally it will not get you to the Otway Fly itself, as it is located in a rural area of the Otways.
+Additionally it will not get you to the Otway Fly itself, as it is located in a rural area of the Otways region.
 The best way is via a road trip from Melbourne.

 The roads in part are quite curvy and undulating.
 If you’re not familiar with driving in Australia, you may want to allow extra time to get there.
 It’s worth noting that the zip line tours depart promptly and will leave without you!

-The Otway fly is a great stop on your Great Ocean Road itinerary
+Otway Treetop adventures makes a great stop on a Great Ocean Road itinerary

 The Otway Fly comprises of two unique adventures.
-Firstly there is the tree top walk.
-It features a 600 metre long raised platform that soars 25 metres above the forest floor.
+Firstly there is the Otway tree top walk.
+The Otway tree walk features a 600 metre long raised platform that soars 25 metres above the forest floor.
 To get to the walk, first take a stroll through the lush sub tropical forests that are unique to this area.

-The Otways are a microclimate in themselves, and the unique number of rainy days they receive means that the forest is full of wonderful treasures such as lush tree ferns, tree fungi and fairy toadstools.
+The Otways are a microclimate in themselves.
+Cape Otway weather is unique in the number of rainy days they receive each year.
+This means that the forest is full of wonderful treasures such as lush tree ferns, tree fungi and fairy toadstools.
 The Otway national park treetop walk is special because it takes you from the forest floor all the way above the canopy.